352.Infanterie-Division

 History:

-The survivors from the 546.Grenadier-Regiment formed the cadre for the 1st and 2nd battalions of the 916.Grenadier-Regiment of the 352.Infanterie-Division.
+The survivors from the 546.Grenadier-Regiment formed the cadre for the 1st and 2nd battaillons of the 916.Grenadier-Regiment of the 352.Infanterie-Division.

 DIVISION ORDER OF BATTLE

-At the time of the Division's formation, it had 12,021 men.
-Of that, only 6,800 men were combat troops.
+At the time of the Division's formation, it started with 9,876 men.
+By May 1944, the division had increased it strength to 12,021 men.
+Of that, 6,800 men were combat troops.
 The 352.ID was a large Division, by German standards at the time, but it was by no means a "crack" division.
 Cadre from the Ost Front formed the leadership of the Division and the bulk of the Landsers were young conscripts and foreign volunteers from the East.
-The Division had approximately 29% Russian volunteers, to include Ukranians, Georgians and Belarusians.
+The Division had approximately 29% Russian volunteers, to include Ukrainians, Georgians and Belarusians.
 Much of the rest of the Division's Landsers were young boys just out of high school, who suffered from malnourishment from food rationing for the War effort.

 INFANTERIE